 So we wanted to eliminate the threat as quickly as possible.

-And that would be after they've been firing on Americans that would be common sense.
+That would be after they've been firing on Americans.

 Why do you even need permission at that point?

-Well because you see with a joint terminal attack controller being on the ground he is responsible for all munitions that are being released during that point over an objective.
+Well, because, you see, with a joint terminal attack controller being on the ground, he is responsible for all munitions that are being released during that point over an objective.

-He has the the say as to what we can do for him because he calls us in.
+He has the say as to what we can do for him because he calls us in.

-You were making sure the sensors weapons were aligned and allowing the crew to hone in on the targets in other words these two remaining people.
+You were making sure the sensors, weapons were aligned, and allowing the crew to hone in on the targets.

 Correct.